 - Sleepless in Ponyville has Scootalo haunted by nightmares brought on by Rainbow Dash telling ghost stories while they're out camping.
 After being visited by Princess Luna during one of her bad dreams, Scoot admits the real reason she's having them is because she fears admitting the stories scare her will make Rainbow Dash think she's pathetic.

-- In Ultimate Spider-Man "Nightmare" everyone in New York and possibly the world (except for Spider-Man, Iron Fist, and Doctor Strange) are put to sleep by Nightmare who feeds on their worst fears in their dreams.
-White Tiger's fears is she failed in her exams, Power Man's is not being able to save his friends, Iron Fist's is he thinks he isn't worthy of his powers, Doctor Strange's fear is that magic isn't real, Nova's fear are rabbits!
-Nightmare tries to pull one on Spidey by making him look at back at his failure to save at Uncle Ben, but Spider-man accepted his guilt and overcomes his fear allowing him to beat Nightmare, because he figured out that nightmares aren't real.
+- In Ultimate Spider-Man episode "Strange Days" everyone in New York and possibly the world (except for Spider-Man, Iron Fist, and Doctor Strange) are put to sleep by Nightmare who feeds on their worst fears in their dreams.
+White Tiger's fear is failing her exams, Power Man's fear is not being able to save his friends, Iron Fist's fear is thinking that he isn't worthy of his powers, Doctor Strange's fear is realizing that magic isn't real, and Nova is afraid of rabbits.
+Nightmare tries to pull one on Spidey by making him look back at his failure to save Uncle Ben, but Spider-man accepted his guilt and overcomes his fear, allowing him to beat Nightmare, because he figured out that nightmares aren't real.

 - Super Robot Monkey Team Hyperforce Go! featured "Night of Fear," in which we learn that Sprx's worst fear is going blind, Gibson's worst fear is losing his intelligence and becoming a Talkative Loon, Antauri fears losing control of his robot body, Nova fears becoming a coward, Chiro fears being reverted back into a little kid, and Otto fears clams with feet.